MartinHinz/cv/cv_english.md

 Since 2014
 : - Leading developer and data manager of 'RADON-B – Radiocarbondates online (version 2014): Database for European 14C dates for the Bronze and Early Iron Age' ([http://radon-b.ufg.uni-kiel.de](http://radon-b.ufg.uni-kiel.de))

-Since 2014
-: - Member of the SNSF project "Mobilities, Entanglements and Transformations in Neolithic Societies on the Swiss Plateau (3900-3500 BC)".
+  - Member of the SNSF project "Mobilities, Entanglements and Transformations in Neolithic Societies on the Swiss Plateau (3900-3500 BC)".

 Since 2012
 : - Leading developer and data manager of 'RADON - Radiocarbon dates online 2014: Central European and Scandinavian database of 14C dates for the Neolithic and Early Bronze Age' ([http://radon.ufg.uni-kiel.de](http://radon.ufg.uni-kiel.de))